About WFBF’s Agricultural Programs

 Wisconsin Farm Bureau offers a variety of agricultural programs that aim to support farmers and agriculturists throughout the state.
 Through education, leadership, events, programs and networking WFBF strives to lead the farm and rural community.

-For young adults, ages 18-35, the Young Farmer and Agriculturist program offers the opportunity to develop new skills and grow as a leader while networking with their peers.
+Young Farmer and Agriculturist: For young adults, ages 18-35, the Young Farmer and Agriculturist program offers the opportunity to develop new skills and grow as a leader while networking with their peers.
 Additionally, the YFA program offers contests that allow members to showcase their leadership skills, agricultural involvement and future thinking.

-Members of all ages are welcome to participate in the Promotion and Education program.
+Promotion and Education: Members of all ages are welcome to participate in the Promotion and Education program.
 The mission of this program is to develop, implement and promote projects and programs that build awareness and understanding of agriculture and provide leadership development for the agricultural community.
 The Promotion and Education program regularly utilizes Ag in the Classroom resources in addition to other materials.

-Ag in the Classroom is an agricultural program that provides teachers and students with an understanding of how their food is grown and produced.
+Ag in the Classroom: Ag in the Classroom is an agricultural program that provides teachers and students with an understanding of how their food is grown and produced.
 The program seeks to work within existing curricula to provide basic information on our nation’s largest industry – agriculture.

 Leadership Development Through Wisconsin Farm Bureau